daraghhollman/JUPT/README.md

 |plot lobe uncertainty|Should the lobe field uncertainty be plotted.
 Must be either **True** or **False**.|
 |line width|Line width (matplotlib) of the MAG data. (**default: 0.5**)|

 Note that the lobe field plotted is the Khurana model.
+K & K (2002)

 #### colours
 |key|description|